Training Diffusion Policies via Prior-Mapping Co-Evolution: Why Generative Policies Are Hard to Update with Standard Policy Gradients

-which underlies REINFORCE and modern actor--critic algorithms.
-This route assumes that $\log\pi_\theta(a\mid s)$ is tractable and cheap to evaluate.
+This formulation underpins REINFORCE and modern actor--critic algorithms (e.g., PPO) \citep{williams1992simple,schulman2017ppo}.
+Success via this route assumes that the log-likelihood $\log\pi_\theta(a\mid s)$ is tractable and computationally cheap to evaluate.

-\paragraph{Route II: explicit reparameterization (pathwise) gradients.} If actions admit a differentiable sampler $a=g_\theta(s,\xi)$ with exogenous noise $\xi\sim p(\xi)$, then
+\paragraph{Route II: Explicit Reparameterization (Pathwise) Gradients.} If actions can be generated via a differentiable transformation $a=g_\theta(s,\xi)$ with exogenous noise $\xi\sim p(\xi)$, the gradient becomes:

-This estimator is stable when $g_\theta$ is shallow and easy to differentiate.
+This estimator (used in DDPG/SAC) is stable provided that $g_\theta$ is relatively shallow and well-behaved for differentiation \citep{lillicrap2015continuous,haarnoja2018soft}.

-\paragraph{Route III: implicit reparameterization via CDFs.} When no explicit $g_\theta$ exists, implicit reparameterization differentiates through the CDF $F_\theta$~\citep{figurnov2018implicit}.
-Sampling is written as $u \sim \mathcal{U}[0,1] $ and $F_\theta(a\mid s)=u$, so $a$ is defined implicitly.
-Gradients require evaluating $F_\theta$ (and conditional CDFs in multiple dimensions), which is feasible only if the CDF is numerically accessible.
+\paragraph{Route III: Implicit Reparameterization via CDFs.} When no explicit sampler $g_\theta$ exists, implicit reparameterization differentiates through the cumulative distribution function (CDF) $F_\theta$~\citep{figurnov2018implicit}.
+By setting $F_\theta(a\mid s)=u$ with $u \sim \mathcal{U}[0,1]$, the action $a$ is defined implicitly.
+Computing gradients requires evaluating $F_\theta$ (and conditional CDFs for multivariate actions), which is feasible only if the CDF is numerically accessible.

-Thus, stable policy gradients rely on \emph{either} tractable likelihoods, \emph{or} short differentiable samplers, \emph{or} tractable CDFs.
-We next show why diffusion and FM policies violate these assumptions.
+\textbf{Summary:} Stable policy gradients rely on \emph{either} tractable likelihoods, \emph{or} efficient differentiable samplers, \emph{or} accessible CDFs.
+We next demonstrate how diffusion and FM policies violate these prerequisites.

-\subsection{Diffusion policies violate all three routes}
+\subsection{Diffusion Policies Violate All Three Routes}

-A conditional diffusion policy generates an action by denoising Gaussian noise through a long stochastic chain~\citep{ho2020denoising,song2021score}:
+A conditional diffusion policy generates an action by denoising Gaussian noise via a deep stochastic chain~\citep{ho2020denoising,song2021score}:

-\paragraph{Route I breaks: likelihoods are intractable.} Applying the likelihood-ratio estimator requires $\log\pi_\theta(a\mid s)$.
-For diffusion policies, this corresponds to the log-density of the reverse-time SDE (or its discretization), which involves solving an SDE/ODE and accumulating Jacobian/divergence terms along the entire denoising path~\citep{song2021score}.
-This computation is far more expensive and numerically fragile than the closed-form likelihood used by PPO/TRPO-style updates, making Route I impractical in online RL.
+\paragraph{Route I Breaks: Intractable Likelihoods.} The likelihood-ratio estimator requires $\log\pi_\theta(a\mid s)$.
+For diffusion models, this corresponds to the log-density of the reverse-time stochastic differential equation (SDE), which involves solving an ODE and accumulating Jacobian traces along the entire denoising trajectory~\citep{song2021score}.
+This computation is orders of magnitude more expensive and numerically fragile than the closed-form Gaussian likelihoods used in PPO, rendering Route I impractical for online RL.